• Public Skating

 Rules

 Skaters are expected to abide by our Facility Policies and Public Program Rules as they are designed to maintain a safe and enjoyable environment for all rink users.
-All users participate at their own risk.
+All users participate at their own risk and must obey staff directions.